JAMBAMSF/jagent/README.md

-# GAgent — Agentic AI + ML Copilot (Beta) @ The G*Trading App
+# JAgent — Agentic AI + ML Copilot (Beta) @ The J*Trading App

-> *Built by Jaxon Archer.* A small, practical **agentic AI** that plans, calls tools, and answers safely for personal finance tasks.
+> *Built by Jaxon Archer.* A lightweight, practical **agentic AI** that plans, calls tools, and answers safely for personal finance tasks.
 Runs locally with free data sources and a simple CLI/Streamlit UI.

 ---